 The online worker is just as much part of the company as anyone else, so do not forget to include them as often as possible.
 To integrate flawlessly, people need to connect on a personal level.
 This also increases both productivity and work satisfaction.
 When you hire remote workers, create a collaborative vibe from the start.
 Introduce a new worker to everyone through email and video if possible.
 Encourage them all to communicate and build personal relationships.
 Conduct annual meetings where all of the workers can get together.
 If that isn’t possible to do in person, create a virtual event where workers can kick back, relax and get to know one another.

 One of the challenges of hiring remote workers is keeping them motivated from afar.
 It is easy to appreciate and include workers that work in the office with you.
 In-office workers can see with their own eyes how they contribute to the company’s bottom line.
 But remote workers need to feel valued too.
 Online workers are a part of the company, and their work directly relates to the success of your business … so make sure they know it.
 Making them feel valued is critical.

 Ask for workers’ opinions, include them in all of your company communications, and show interest in their personal lives outside of work.
 Tell them directly how their role and the work they do contributes to the growth of the company.
 Remind them frequently how much you value their quality of work.
-Recognize them for a job well done.
+Recognize them when they do well.
 When workers feel valued, they will work harder because they will be dedicated to your success.